TuralSedirov/turalsedirov/README.md

 Hi there, I'm Tural Sedirov 👋

 Welcome to my GitHub profile!
 I'm passionate about creating elegant and efficient solutions to challenging problems.
-My areas of expertise include [Your Skills/Technologies], and I'm always eager to learn and explore new tools and technologies.
+My areas of expertise include [PHP/C#/Java/Python/Javascript], and I'm always eager to learn and explore new tools and technologies.

 🚀 About Me

-🌟 Developer & Innovator: I specialize in building [specific types of applications, e.g., web apps, APIs, or mobile apps].
+🌟 Developer & Innovator: I specialize in building [Portals, Web apps, ERP, CMS, APIs, LMS].

-🎓 Lifelong Learner: Currently exploring [specific field or technology, e.g., AI, blockchain, or DevOps].
+🎓 Lifelong Learner: Currently exploring [AI,Kubernetes,Docker].

 🌍 Open Source Enthusiast: Contributing to projects that make a difference in the world.